skolouri/MMLU_Benchmark/README.md

 # MMLU_Benchmark

 Benchmarking LLMs on the MMLU dataset.
+This code benchmarks two DeepSeek LLM models on a specified category of MMLU.